 The 'ah" sound is produced by the "A-Type Vowel" and not by the letter "H".
 We can see this in how the translators transliterated Psalm 68:4 H3050 Yahh

-Exodus 3:14 And Alahiym said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you.
+Exodus 3:14 And The Almighty said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you.

-15 And Alahiym said moreover unto Moses, Thus shalt thou say unto the children of Israel, YHUH Alahiym of your fathers, the Alahiym of Abraham, the Alahiym of Isaac, and the Alahiym of Jacob, hath sent me unto you: this is my name for ever, and this is my memorial unto all generations.
+15 And The Almighty said moreover unto Moses, Thus shalt thou say unto the children of Israel, YHUH The Almighty of your fathers, The Almighty of Abraham, The Almighty of Isaac, and The Almighty of Jacob, hath sent me unto you: this is my name for ever, and this is my memorial unto all generations.

 Isaiah 42:8 I [am] YHUH (יְהֹוָה): that [is] my name: and my honor will I not give to another, neither my praise to graven images.

-The name YHUH/יְהֹוָה appears more than 6000 times in Scripture but AHAYAH appears twice and that is in Exodus 3:14.
-My question is this if you are using the name ‘AHAYAH’, “What do you do when you encounter the name יְהֹוָה that appears more than 6000 times in Scripture?”
+The name YHUH/יְהֹוָה appears more than 6000 times in Scripture.
+My question is this if you are using the name 'AHAYAH', "What do you do when you encounter the name יְהֹוָה that appears more than 6000 times in Scripture?"
 Do you replace it with AHAYAH or do you say that it doesn't really appear in Scripture?

 With the usage of AHAYAH, The Most High is making a statement about himself.
 He is introducing himself to Moses by saying "I AM THE EXISTING ONE".
 HAYAH is a verb that means "To Be,To Exist".
 However in verse 15, he states his name as a memorial to all generations יְהֹוָה(YHUH).
 Now ... let us look at the many uses in Scripture of the verb "hayah":